Lncvrt-Games/servers/README.md

 ## Setup

+> [!CAUTION]
+> Do not share any keys with anybody, and store them safely on your computer.
+> Encryption keys are meant to increase the security of the game and prevent cheaters.

 1. Upload the files on a webserver
 2. Import database.sql into a MySQL/MariaDB database
 3. Configure everything in `config/` folder (use `python3 genkeys.py` for `encryption.php`)